Introduction to the Edwards Aquifer

 Recharge Zone

-Seco Creek Recharge Project
+The Valdina Farms / Seco Creek Recharge Project

-Helotes Creek in recharge zone
+Helotes Creek in Recharge Zone

 One way to figure out if a stream is on the recharge zone is to look for rocks that increase in elevation going downstream.
 In the photo at left, we are in the bed of Helotes Creek, looking downstream, in old downtown Helotes.
 Normally, streambeds decrease in elevation as they meander downstream and eventually confluence with another stream or reach sea level.
 But here, notice there are large blocks of limestone that are several feet higher than the creekbed in the foreground.
 This is an indication there was not enough water with sufficient velocity and erosive power to create a gradually graded streambed.
 The water disappeared underground instead of eroding the limestone.